Thermophysical Properties of Europa's Surface Constrained by Galileo Photopolarimeter-Radiometer Temperature

-The electron-induced sintering mechanism, which could be responsible for such high thermal inertia as modeled by \cite{Schaible2017}, requires the initial icy regolith to be relatively compact (porosity lower than 0.65) and composed of small ($\leq$ 5~$\mu$m) grains or grain aggregates, and/or to have poor-quality contacts between grains (and therefore low contact conductivity).
+The presence of a PacMan anomaly on some of Saturn's icy moons, and its absence on Europa, may be explained by differences in the microscopic properties of the ice on these satellites.
+The electron-induced sintering mechanism, which could be responsible for such high thermal inertia as modeled by \citet{Schaible2017}, requires the initial icy regolith to be relatively compact (porosity lower than 0.65) and composed of small ($\leq$ 5~$\mu$m) grains or grain aggregates, and/or to have poor-quality contacts between grains (and therefore low contact conductivity).
 These conditions are met on Mimas, with typical grain sizes of $\leq$~20~$\mu$m \citep{Buratti2011} and poor contact between grains in low thermal inertia regions \citep{Ferrari2016}.
-On Europa, however, these conditions are not met.
-First, typical grain sizes generally range from tens to hundreds of micrometers \citep{Hansen2004,Ligier2016,Cartwright2025, CruzMermy_MicrophysicsEuropaSurface_I2025}.
-Second, porosity in the equatorial region of the leading hemisphere is high, typically greater than 0.7 (Figure~\ref{fig:porositymap}).
+On Europa, however, these conditions are not all met.
+First, typical grain sizes generally range from tens to hundreds of micrometers \citep{Hansen2004,Ligier2016,Cartwright2025,CruzMermy_MicrophysicsEuropaSurface_I2025}.
+Second, the porosity condition (lower than $\sim$~0.65) is satisfied only on the trailing hemisphere (0.45~-~0.60, Figure~\ref{fig:porositymap}), not on the leading hemisphere (greater than 0.7).
 Finally, the relatively high thermal inertia measured on Europa compared to Mimas \citep[56~\tiu\ in this study versus 16~\tiu\ on Mimas,][]{Howett2011} is only consistent with a regolith characterized by good contact conductivity rather than loose grain contacts (Figures~\ref{fig:illustrationmethod}c, d; Section~\ref{sec:resultsgrainsize}).
-Hence, the conditions required to produce electron-induced sintering are not met on Europa's surface, explaining the absence of a PacMan feature correlated with high-energy electron bombardment.
+Hence, the conditions required to produce electron-induced sintering are not jointly met on Europa's surface, explaining the absence of a PacMan feature correlated with high-energy electron bombardment.